 Protecting the Gulf of Aqaba

-With the support of NATO’s Science for Peace and Security (SPS) Programme, scientists from Jordan, Israel and Turkey are trying to protect the Gulf of Aqaba, one of the top diving destinations in the world.
-Many environmental problems have no borders, which can be both a challenge and an opportunity.
+Scientists from Jordan, Israel and Turkey are trying to protect the Gulf of Aqaba, one of the top diving destinations in the world, with the support of NATO’s Science for Peace and Security (SPS) Programme.

 Due in part to its coral reefs and marine biodiversity, tourists flock to cities that border the Gulf to windsurf on the beautiful blue waters and dive among the corals.
 As a result, Eilat (Israel) and Aqaba (Jordan) have become popular resort destinations that depend on tourism.